Stake99/travel-planner/README.md

 A scalable, production-ready GraphQL API for travel planning that provides city search, weather forecasts, and intelligent activity recommendations based on weather conditions.
 Built with clean architecture principles, comprehensive testing, and property-based testing for correctness guarantees.

+## Project Scope

+**Mid-level Back End Engineer Test**

+### Objective

+Design and implement a scalable and maintainable GraphQL API that supports a travel planning application.

+Your consumers should be able to request the following information:

+1. **Dynamic city suggestions** based on partial or complete user input
+2. **Weather forecasts** for a selected city
+3. **A ranking of activities** based on the weather forecast:
+   - Skiing
+   - Surfing
+   - Indoor sightseeing
+   - Outdoor Sightseeing

+**Data Source**: [OpenMeteo API](http://www.openmeteo.com/) for weather and geolocation data.

+**Time Expectation**: 2–3 hours

+**Focus**: Clean architecture, thoughtful schema design, and clear documentation.

+**No frontend implementation required.**

 ## Key Features

 - **City Search**: Dynamic city suggestions with partial name matching and relevance ranking